theforeman/forklift/README.md

 To access the WebUI, it's helpful to have the vagrant-hostmanager plugin installed, so that your Workstation will automatically be able to resolve the hostname of the box to its IP address.

 Then you can simply open your browser and navigate to `https://centos9-stream-foreman-nightly.<HOSTNAME>.example.com` where `<HOSTNAME>` is replaced by the shortname of your workstation.
-The first time you do this you will need to accept the self-signed certicate.
+The first time you do this you will need to accept the self-signed certificate.

 By default, `forklift` deploys Foreman with `admin`/`changeme` as username and password.